rupeshtiwari/rupeshtiwari.github.io/_posts/2021-11-27-what-to-use-when-in-azure.md

 ---
-title: What to Use When in Azure
+title: When to use what in Azure
 date: 2021-11-27 00:00 +0000
 description:
 author_profile: true